 Start with your toes.
 Bring your focus to each individual toe, one at a time, then slowly move up to your foot, your heel, your ankle, your shin…take time to focus on each part of your body as you slowly make your way up to your head.
 Relax each body part as you focus on it.

 Well, that’s a mouthful…literally.
-This technique involves deep breathing that fully engages your stomach, abdominal muscles, and diaphragm to release stress and anxiety that might be preventing you from falling asleep quickly.
+This technique involves deep breathing that fully engages your stomach, abdominal muscles, and diaphragm.
+This can release stress and anxiety that might be preventing you from falling asleep quickly.

 - While you’re laying in bed, try placing one hand on the middle of your chest and your other hand on your stomach.